This list of Tips for New Dads comes from a dad who remembers all too well the first few weeks and months of fatherhood!

-Dominic Kwofie is the husband of Shabs (the owner of AmaWrap), and father of Anara and Micah.
+Dominic is a father of two.
 He has written an account of his experiences of fatherhood in the first few weeks after his eldest was born, and on hindsight how he feels that new dads can better support their other halves go through labour and birth.

 “After nine months of preparation for fatherhood- antenatal classes, articles, books and not to mention a few traumatic (for me) episodes of ‘One Born Every Minute’, my wife’s contractions start.
 After 24 hours of on-and-off contractions, the intensity increases and we finally make our way to the hospital.
 The whole time I’m thinking “I am going to be a dad!”
 Everything was going according to plan.

 Another 24 hours later and the plan had been thrown out of the window.
-My wife was being prepped and wheeled in to the theatre room for an emergency caesarean.
-The process was awful, my wife had a bad reaction to the medication, baby couldn’t breastfeed, and we were discharged a couple of days later.
+My wife was being prepped and wheeled into the theatre room for an emergency caesarean.
+The process was awful, my wife had a bad reaction to the medication, the baby couldn’t breastfeed, and we were discharged a couple of days later.
 We did not expect THAT!

 At the hospital: